fong-lab/fong-lab-old-website/research/index.md

 # Research

 The Fong Lab seeks to understand how activity and experience shape neural circuits, and to develop plasticity-based interventions for treating neurological disorders.
-Toward this goal, we use a variety of approaches including electrophysiology, optogenetics, behavior, modeling, and control systems engineering.
+We use a variety of experimental approaches and engineering tools to achieve these goals.
 Current work focuses on the early visual pathway and neurodevelopmental visual impairment.

 {% include section.html %}